cancerberoSgx/short-jsdoc/README.md

 ## Heavy type support

 Heavy support for Types - they are optional but it is important for getting a navigable API.
-Support Type Generic syntax. and multiple types.
+Support Type Generic syntax. multiple types, object literals and custom type definitions.

 ## Rich output